Help if you have a Breast Infection

-Mastitis can occur with or without infection and is sometimes associated when breastfeeding.
-Breast infection symptoms include inflammation and irritation, lumps, swelling of the breast, and general breast pain.
+Breast infection symptoms include inflammation, irritation, lumps, swelling, and general breast pain.
 Flu-like symptoms can also accompany breast infections, including aches, pains, and a high temperature.
+If you are experiencing any of these breast infection symptoms in Ipswich, do not hesitate to get in touch with us here at Suffolk Breast Practice.

-Most breast infections are not a sign of a more serious condition, such as breast cancer, but it is important to be breast aware.
-Visit our blog to learn more about the early signs of breast cancer.
-If you exhibit any of these symptoms, please seek a medical examination and do not leave the breast infection untreated.
+Most breast infections are not a sign of a more serious condition but it is important to be breast aware.
+We strongly advise that you book a consultation with us so we can determine that nothing more serious is going on.
 While the symptoms can be painful or worrying for you, most breast infections are benign and can be easily treated.

 If you are suffering from a breast infection, we recommend you book a medical examination to make sure there is no serious underlying problem.
 Suffolk Breast Practice will do all we can to put you at ease and ensure you receive the highest standard of care and advice.
 In the meantime, there are a number of steps you can take to ease the discomfort of a breast infection.